swiftcoder2020/bsl-fingerspelling-js-game/README.md

 * Various high quality images that depicts a sign of an alphabetic letter for clarity

-* The ability to flash each image to form a sequence into a word
+* The ability to flash each image to form a sequence into a word (refer to website to experience it)

 <img src="assets/images/bsl-game-sign-images.png">